DevExpress/devextreme-documentation/concepts/40 Angular Components/00 DevExtreme Angular Components.md

 <img src="/images/UiWidgets/component-list.png" style="width: 900px;"/>

+## Try DevExtreme Angular Components in Your Project

+Experience DevExtreme components in your projects with our [30-day trial](https://js.devexpress.com/Download/).
+No registration needed.
+A [license](/Documentation/Guide/Common/Licensing/) is **required** for commercial use.

 ## Getting Started

 1. [Add DevExtreme](/Documentation/Guide/Angular_Components/Getting_Started/Add_DevExtreme_to_an_Angular_CLI_Application/) to your Angular application or create [an application with a template](/Documentation/Guide/Angular_Components/Getting_Started/Create_a_DevExtreme_Application/) for quick setup.